 \section{Conclusion}

 The use of the hybrid method for the computation of radiation efficiency limitations for implanted antennas is shown in this paper.
 The hybrid method not only allows for a dramatic reduction of computational demands (order in magnitude faster than commercial solutions of the same setup) but also reveals different contributions of losses in the problem of an antenna radiating through lossy media.
-The technique is applied to a disc-like current supporting region that is encapsulated in a dielectric and placed in the host body, i.e., a setup able to accommodate many of the practical implanted antenna designs.
+The technique is applied to a disc-like current-supporting region that is encapsulated in a dielectric and placed in the host body, i.e., a setup able to accommodate many of the practical implanted antenna designs.
 The paper shows how the upper bound on the radiation efficiency of all these designs can simply be evaluated.
 Furthermore, the paper reveals the importance of ohmic loss in the antenna proper compared to tissue loss.

-Varying the size of the current supporting region, the trade-off between ohmic losses in the antenna and the tissue drastically changes the shape of the optimal current density.
+Varying the size of the current-supporting region, the trade-off between ohmic losses in the antenna and the tissue drastically changes the shape of the optimal current density.
 The critical points were identified where the $\T{TE}_{1m}$-like current density performs better than a $\T{TM}_{1m}$-like current and vice-versa.
-This proves the importance of the fundamental limitations on the performance of implanted antennas and the usefulness to evaluate them for the scenario before starting the design to know the bounds.
+This proves the importance of the fundamental limitations on the performance of implanted antennas and the usefulness of evaluating them for the scenario before starting the design to know the bounds.

-The method is verified by measurement as well as computation in commercial solvers, with the example being a meander dipole with a balun immersed in a phantom filled with distilled water.
+The method is verified by measurement and by computation in commercial solvers, with the example being a meander dipole with a balun immersed in a phantom filled with distilled water.
 Great agreement is achieved for the results from the hybrid method, commercial simulators, and measurement.
 A detailed study of the fundamental bound on radiation efficiency in this scenario has also been done, concluding that ohmic loss in an implanted antenna must be considered in the design.

 \appendices